blackfengx/reel-review/journals/alexa_randolph.md

 # **February 15th, 2023:**

 Today our group was able to finish up the authentication feature.
 Our decision to re-read the material in Learn really helped us to figure out the components that we needed to get the feature working.
-We are spending the second half of our coding session on syncing our 3rd party api and creating our initial list views/routes.
+We are spending the second half of our day on syncing our 3rd party api and creating our initial list views/routes.
 We are hoping to get our backend completed by end of next week.